Research Accomplishments

 2007: Nobel Prize for discovery in gene targeting

 Dr. Mario Capecchi shares the Nobel Prize in Physiology or Medicine for his discoveries in gene targeting.
 Gene targeting is used in research for heart disease, high blood pressure, cancer and other conditions.
-Dr. Capecchi received AHA Established Investigator Award funding from 1969-73.
+Dr. Capecchi received Association Established Investigator Award funding from 1969-73.

 2007: Funding and fats